When one thinks of wildlife destinations, the first places to come to mind is probably an African safari, Australia, or even the Galapagos.

 The best way to go bird watching in Argentina or see the wildlife is by a boat excursion with a local guide.

-For more information on booking these excursions and planning your Argentina wetland safari, read my practical Esteros del Iberá guide.
+For more information on booking these excursions and planning your Argentina wetland safari, read my comprehensive Esteros del Iberá guide.

-3. Walk Among Animals of Patagonia in Ushuaia
+3. See the Animals of Patagonia in Ushuaia

 Visit the southernmost tip of the Americas in Ushuaia to see some of the coolest animals of Patagonia.